top of page

 • INFORMATION SHEET - IN A WATERPROOF BAG.
 This has Check Point details and the emergency contact numbers and will be given to you at Registration.

-• MAP of the full W.H.W. ('Harveys', or 'Footprint' provide these maps.) or a map of Ben Nevis if applicable.
+• A 'Harveys' or 'Footprint' map of the full W.H.W. and a map of Ben Nevis if applicable.
+Phone maps are not acceptable.

 • MOBILE PHONE (fully charged at start of race and 'switched on' for the entire race)